nmkha16/nmkha16/README.md

 Game Developer
 --------------

 Hi, I am a recent graduate from the University of Science with a bachelor of Information Technology.
-I love video games and always want to know they work behind the screen.
+I love video games and always want to know how they work behind the screen.
 Ever since I got into game development, I always have been in love with it.
 Over these years, I have started to become more versed in developing game for I learn something new everyday.
 Staying abreast of the latest developments in the dynamic game industry is a priority for me, ensuring I remain a perfect fit for a game developer role.
 I am proficient in troubleshooting technical issues, identifying root causes, and implementing effective solutions as challenges arise.

 * 🌍  I'm based in Ho Chi Minh, Vietnam.
 * ✉️  You can contact me at [nmkha0211@gmail.com](mailto:nmkha0211@gmail.com)